 Once you start getting hungry, head out of the Taj Mahal and get breakfast in one of the restaurants with a rooftop overlooking the Taj before going back to your hotel to check out (maybe ask for a late check out on this day), have lunch and head to Jaipur that afternoon.

 Train Suggestion: There’s only one daytime train from Agra to Jaipur which leaves Agra at 14:50 and gets to Jaipur at 18:55 and for this, I would recommend AC Chair Class so you have a comfy experience watching the Indian Countryside go by!
-You can book the below train here.
+BOOK THIS TRAIN HERE.

 Day 8 – Jaipur

-Jaipur is included in all Rajasthan itineraries because it’s full of sights to see from Palaces, Forts, Temples, Markets and Iconic buildings.
-Once again I’d recommend going on a tour with a guide or at least getting a rickshaw driver to take you around as Jaipur is not pedestrian-friendly.
+Jaipur is included in all of the Rajasthan itineraries because Jaipur is full of things to do and full of sights to see from Palaces, Forts, Temples, Markets and Iconic buildings.
+Once again I’d recommend going on a tour in Jaipur with a guide or at least getting a rickshaw driver to take you around as Jaipur is not pedestrian-friendly.